eoghan-o-connell/python-wrapper-Open-Weather-API/README.md

 -----------------------------------------------------------------------------

-Weather Information this Weather API handles.
+Weather Information this wrapper handles.
 For a given location: